Skip to main content

 • How will this feature contribute to our goals and initiatives?

-While user personas are often fictionalized characters, they represent your actual customers and can help you better articulate who they are and what they care about.
+While user personas are often fictional characters, they represent your actual customers and can help you better articulate who they are and what they care about.

 When writing a user persona, include traits like:

-• Demographic information like their age and gender
+• Demographic information like their age, role, and goals

-• How the user would react to new product or features
+• How the user would react to new products or features

 • Where they fit into your wider user base

 Explain how your product release ties into your overall strategy.
-Product releases signal a chance to break into new markets or stand out against current competitors.
-They can also attract attention before unveiling a new product lineup or service offering.
+Product releases can help you break into new markets or differentiate from competitors.
+They can also build momentum before a larger launch.
 Whatever your strategic management goals are, you should emphasize them in a PRD.

 You can contextualize strategic goals by asking: